Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ### Link to headings within a page

-Now you can simply click on a section heading in a wiki page to generate a URL for the anchor link on the page.
+Now you can click the link icon next to any section heading in a wiki page to generate a URL directly to that section.
+You can then copy that URL and share it with team members to link them directly to that section.

 > [!div class="mx-imgBorder"]
 ![Wiki heading URL](_img/137_03.png)